sjp38/CPU2006-Express/arm/README.md

 Then copy your new config.guess file to those locations.

-To find the config.sub files:
+To file the config.sub files:

 ```bash
 find . -iname 'config.sub' -print0